The Doughnut in Granny's Greenhouse: Background

 By 1968, the group's sound had expanded beyond their music hall and jazz roots, drawing inspiration from the blues and psychedelic rock movements that had grown in popularity at the time.
-They recorded the album at the newly-established Morgan Studios in London.
+They recorded the album at the newly established Morgan Studios in London.
 The phrase "the doughnut in granny's greenhouse" is obscure British slang for the lavatory.
 The band first heard it when Michael Palin told them a joke featuring it.

-The chorus of "We Are Normal" features the lyric "We are normal and we want our freedom", a reference to a line from the 1963 play The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade or Marat/Sade a line also quoted in "The Red Telephone", a song by the American band Love from their 1967 album Forever Changes.
-The track also features the playful rhyming interjection "We are normal and we dig* Bert Weedon" in which Stanshall pays fleeting tribute to one of the most influential guitarists of his day.
+The chorus of "We Are Normal" features the lyric "We are normal and we want our freedom", a reference to a line from the 1963 play The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade or Marat/Sade, also quoted in "The Red Telephone", a song by the American band Love from their 1967 album Forever Changes.
+The track also features the playful rhyming interjection "We are normal and we dig Bert Weedon" in which Stanshall pays fleeting tribute to one of the most influential guitarists of his day.